Baviaan/lotro/README.md

 Once you are done you can run the bot by typing `python main.py` in your terminal.

 ------------------------------------

-This is a discord bot aimed at making it easy to schedule raids in a discord server.
-It is developed for LotRO but could work for any game if you edit the class names in the config file.

 When the `!raid` command is called the bot will create an embed specifying the raid time in server time (New York), Los Angeles', London's and Sydney's time.
 All time zones are configurable.